Spend time at Marpa House

 Please note: All meals are vegetarian.
 Whilst we offer soya milk, dairy-free margarine, honey, rice cakes etc. as alternatives, and are sometimes able to be flexible, we cannot generally accommodate special diets.

-Teachings are offered by Rinpoche, his students and by other visiting teachers.
+Teachings are offered by Rinpoche, his students, and other visiting teachers.
 The first Sunday of most months is devoted to silent group meditation, and many other events also take place.
-Details of these are included in our regular newsletter, website and emails.
-If you would like to receive these, please get in touch with the Secretary with your details.
+If you would like to receive our printed newsletter or be added to our e-mailing list, don’t hesitate to contact us with your details.

-In the spirit of putting the teachings into practice, students can help financially, and/or by serving on the Committee and other volunteer roles.
+In the spirit of putting the teachings into practice, students can help financially and/or by serving in a volunteer role.

 This tradition of oral instruction, ripened by study and meditation practice, bearing the fruit of realisation which, in turn, is communicated from teacher to disciple, has continued up to the present day.

-This is what is emphasised at Marpa House, although visitors of all traditions, or none, wishing to spend time in meditation and reflection within the environment offered by the House are welcome.
+This is what is emphasised at Marpa House, although visitors of all traditions, or none, wishing to spend time in meditation and reflection within the House’s environment are welcome.

 ADDRESS